-While delivering the Steve Hewlett Memorial Lecture 2018, the BBC’s Director of Content Charlotte Moore announced: “I’m pleased to say that we’re not going to have to wait quite so long next time [for season two].
+While delivering the Steve Hewlett Memorial Lecture 2018, the BBC’s Director of Content Charlotte Moore previously announced: “I’m pleased to say that we’re not going to have to wait quite so long next time [for season two in the UK].
 It’s back on the BBC next year for season two.”

 Can we watch any trailers for Season 2 yet?